TilakKumar05/SQL-Customer-Retail-Analysis/README.md

 Customer Behaviour using Retal Analysis SQL Case Study – Retail Customer Behavior Analysis

 **- ****Business Context**
--This project aims to analyze customer behavior using point-of-sale (POS) data from a retail store.
+- This project aims to analyze customer behavior using point-of-sale (POS) data from a retail store.
 The objective is to derive actionable insights to improve customer engagement, optimize inventory, and enhance overall business performance.

 **Data Overview**
  The dataset comprises three tables:
 - Customer: Contains customer demographic details such as age, gender, and location.
 - Transactions: Includes details of transactions, such as transaction IDs, dates, and product IDs.
 - Product Category: Contains information about product categories and subcategories to analyze product trends.